We can make your web site easier to find, and easier to use.

-When someone performs a search at a search engine they tend to use only a handful or less words to try to find information about a topic.
-That presents a search engine with the challenge of trying to find web pages and other results in response and attempting to understand the intent behind that search.
+When someone searches at a search engine, they tend to use only a handful or fewer words to find information about a topic.
+That presents a search engine with the challenge of finding web pages and other results in response and attempting to understand the intent behind that search.

-If someone enters “new york pizza sunnyvale” (without the quotation marks) into a search box at Google or Yahoo or Bing, it’s not quite clear whether they are looking for: (1) pizza in New York, in a neighborhood or area referred to as Sunnyvale, (2) New York style pizza in a place called Sunnyvale, (3) a place called “New York Pizza,” in Sunnyvale, or (4) some other result.
+If someone enters “new york pizza Sunnyvale” (without the quotation marks) into a search box at Google or Yahoo or Bing, it’s not clear whether they are looking for: (1) pizza in New York, in a neighborhood or area, referred to as Sunnyvale, (2) New York-style pizza in a place called Sunnyvale, (3) a place called “New York Pizza,” in Sunnyvale, or (4) some other result.

-One approach that could be followed to try to understand the intent behind a query like this is to break down the words in the query into entity types, and apply labels to those entities.
-With the “new york pizza sunnyvale” example, that could be done a few ways:
+One approach to understanding the intent behind a query like this is to break down the words in the query into entity types and apply labels to those entities.
+With the “new york pizza Sunnyvale” example, that could be done a few ways:

 [new york pizza]/food [sunnyvale]/location